andrei-cimpoca/Mailman/README.md

 TODO
 ====

-distinguish between getQuote for test and get quote at shipping final step - $adress['city'] use min free & other settings need estimate cost api
+use min free & other settings

-BUGS
-====
-getQuote does not have city yet.
-SOAP call should not require it.
+add vqmod awb generation